 My first years as a linguist, right after obtaining my degree as an ESL teacher, were divided practically evenly between teaching and studying.
 At that time I started pursuing an M.A. program in linguistics at Universidad Nacional del Comahue (UNCOMA), in Río Negro, the only program in my country with a formal approach to the study of language.

 UNCOMA is thirteen hours away from my hometown.
 This meant I had to juggle work, studies and biweekly trips, but the benefit was enormous: here I became equipped with the basic knowledge and tools that developed me as a linguist.

-Unfortunately, the lack of funding for the program at UNCOMA resulted in periods when practically no courses were taught.
-This meant that progress towards the degree became painfully slow for most of us students, and I had to quit the program with the bitterness of not having earned my degree.
+Unfortunately, the lack of funding for the program at UNCOMA resulted in periods when very few courses were taught.
+As a result of this, progress towards the degree became painfully slow for most of us students, and I had to quit the program not having earned my degree.

 The Graduate Center, CUNY, New York

 At the end of 2012, as a special gift of fate, at a moment when I had practically thrown in the towel of ever becoming a linguist, personal circumstances brought me to New York.
 I started the M.A. program in Linguistics at the CUNY Graduate Center in August 2014 and submitted my thesis entitled Spatial Prepositions in Spanish, in January 2017.

 At the moment, I am pursuing a PhD in Linguistics, also at the CUNY Graduate Center, where I work under the supervision of Prof. Christina Tortora.